OPIM5512-him23002/A02-him23002-prb23017/README.md

 ## How to Run

 - Clone the repository using GitHub Desktop
-- Install required packages in the repository directory:
+- Install required packages in the repository directory: pip install requirements.txt
 -  Run the code : python src/code.py

 ## Outputs